 The legendary final of the 2019 Women’s World Cup was held in Lyon, France over two years ago.
 The streets were desolate in my home city of Washington DC.
 It felt like the world was holding its breath in anticipation for the game that would ensue.
 I had watched the United States women’s soccer team (USWNT) win the World Cup 4 years prior with limited knowledge of the tournament’s significance.
 Well, I understand now.
 The women that represent my country are inspiring a generation, and not just through soccer.
 Because of the USWNT, I firmly believe that women will be treated and paid the same as men in professional sports within the coming seasons.

 However, I also know that other countries see the United States as the benchmark for fair treatment of women in international soccer.
 Although this benchmark is set far too low, it’s the truth.
 The Women’s World Cup in 2019 was a catalyst for dismantling this viewpoint in countries where increased coverage and funding became provided.
 Teams such as Norway, England, and Brazil would receive equal pay before the United States.
-Teams such as the Netherlands and Spain have become fierce competitors against the traditional women’s soccer giants.
+The Netherlands and Spain have become fierce competitors against the traditional women’s soccer giants.
 All teams receiving increased support from their federations have raised the bar for technique and physicality.

 Anyone who thinks the USWNT are automatic winners of all major tournaments clearly hasn’t been paying attention.